SlickChair/SlickChair/README.md

 - Page for paper submission with authors, topics and file upload
 - View submitted information and edit submission
 - SQL form
+- Make a page per paper with possibility to write reviews
+- Add edit and comments to the paper pages

 Todo:
 -----

-- Make a page per paper with possibility to write reviews
-- Add edit and comments to the paper pages
 - Email client for the chair with templates
+- Write a class for Settings access with default value
 - Invitation mechanism for chairs, reviewers and subreviewers
-- Write a class for Settings access with default value
 - Paper biding and assignement
 - Good looking interface
 - Setup instructions (requires some testing with postgresql)

-- Wrap all the chair actions into web pages (instead of manual queries)
+- Wrap most common chair actions into web pages (instead of manual queries)
+  - Edit settings
   - Logs for emails and events
   - Add topics
   - Delete papers, account, ...